openml/server-api/docs/contributing/index.md

     While we are entirely grateful that so many people take an interest and want to help, the majority of the work is figuring out what the desired behavior and interface of the REST API should be.
 Making these decisions requires a lot of context about the OpenML platform, ecosystem, and its history.
-For this reason, we restrict community contributions in this project to issues that are marked "Good First Issue" or "Help Wanted" for now.
+For this reason, we restrict community code contributions in this project to issues that are marked "Good First Issue" or "Help Wanted" for now.